-Suffice to say that, the sheep I had in my scope, and the 28” ram were about one bino-width apart and just happened to be behaving exactly the same... and my one shot had dropped it dead in its tracks.
-It can be a bit hard to judge Aoudad because both rams and ewes can have horns.
-Fortunately, my tag was good for either, so we packed up and prepped for a rough hike down and back up to my sheep.
+As it turned out, the Aoudad in my scope and the 28-inch ram were separated by a binocular’s width and, at the time, exhibited identical behavior.
+Remarkably, my single shot dropped the target dead in its tracks.
+Aoudad can be tricky to judge, as both rams and ewes can bear horns.
+Fortunately, my tag permitted either, so we packed back up and prepared for a strenuous hike to retrieve my trophy.

 After an hour and a half of hiking, we reached the sheep, and my fellow hunters graciously allowed me a solitary moment with my harvest.
 Standing before my incredible Aoudad ewe, I was overwhelmed with joy and disbelief.
 Then, the real work commenced.
 We snapped photos, quartered the ewe, and loaded up.
 A front and rear quarter, along with the head and cape, were stashed in my pack, and we descended the cliff face to begin the challenging pack-out.